willdiroll/UnityAssetStore/README.md

 				- Select "Browse..." and select the directory containing your "chromedriver.exe" file

 6. Install Postgres

-	- Go to https://www.postgresql.org/download/windows/ to download/install latest build for Windows
+		1. Go to https://www.postgresql.org/download/windows/ to download/install latest build for Windows
-		- Select "Download the installer"
+		2. Select "Download the installer"
-		- Download the latest version for Windows x86-64
+		3. Download the latest version for Windows x86-64
-		- Follow the instructions on the installer wizard
+		4. Follow the instructions on the installer wizard
 			- Use any superuser password you'd like (** Remember this for next step)
 			- Use the default port number

 7. Create a Postgres Database and User

-		Press WIN+S to launch Windows Search
+		1. Press WIN+S to launch Windows Search
-		Search "psql" and select it to open the Postgresql Shell
+		2. Search "psql" and select it to open the Postgresql Shell

-		Click Enter for "Server", "Datebase", "Port", and "Username" Enter the password you specified in Step 6.
+		3. Click Enter for "Server", "Datebase", "Port", and "Username"
+		4. Enter the password you specified in Step 6.
 			** You should now be in the psql shell

-		Enter the following commands in the command prompt: postgres=# CREATE DATABASE uas;
+		5. Now, enter the following commands in the command prompt: postgres=# CREATE DATABASE uas;
 			postgres=# CREATE USER lainey WITH PASSWORD 'test';
 			** Use the variable names specified above.
 Do not use a different database name, user name, or password.

 8. Migrate tables/relations to the Database
-		In a command prompt:
-		Navigate to your cloned Heroku app repository (roly-united)

-		Navigate to roly-united/UnityAssetStore/main/
+		1. Navigate to roly-united/UnityAssetStore/main/
-		Edit scraper.py:
+		2. Edit scraper.py:
-		Scroll to the bottom and make sure the call to "scrape()" is commented out

-		e.g. ' #scrape("test_repo", "email@gmail.com", "password") '
+			Scroll to the bottom and make sure the call to "scrape()" is commented out e.g. ' #scrape("test_repo", "email@gmail.com", "password") '
 				NOT  ' scrape("test_repo", "email@gmail.com", "password") '

-		Navigate to roly-united/UnityAssetStore
+		3. Navigate to roly-united/UnityAssetStore
-		Migrate the relations with:
+		4. Migrate the relations with:
 			$ python manage.py makemigrations
 			$ python manage.py migrate

 		Should output:
 		$ Operations to perform: